 Connect with high school homeschooled students: Join the Excelsior Staff

-PHAA publishes an online student-run newsletter called The Excelsior which is edited by a different senior each year and is available (on one of our private websites) to all PHAA members.
+PHAA publishes an online student-run newsletter called The Excelsior which is edited by a different senior each year and is available to all PHAA members.
 All students in the PHAA diploma program are invited to join the staff by emailing the current student editor, whose name can be found in The Excelsior.
 (Click on the link at the bottom of this page to read the latest issue.)